stjude-rust-labs/planetary/README.md

 Planetary is an implementation of the [GA4GH Task Execution Service (TES) API](https://github.com/ga4gh/task-execution-schemas) that executes tasks in a [Kubernetes](https://kubernetes.io/) cluster.

+### ⚠️ Security Notice

+Though we've made a best-effort attempt to incorporate security best practices into Planetary and its associated Helm chart where possible, Planetary itself does not claim to be include an end-to-end, fully secure application and deployment.

+Ensuring a high level of security is inherently contextual, and requirements vary significantly depending on your environment and operational policies.
+As such, several additional steps are needed to effectively deploy and secure your Kubernetes environment, the Planetary Helm chart, and the Planetary application.

+**It is your responsibility** to implement, verify, and continuously monitor all aspects of security to ensure they meet your standards and adequately protect your environment.

+As a starting point, we recommend you review the following aspects of your deployment and the Helm chart.
+Keep in mind that this list is non-exhaustive, so you should do your own research to create a complete list of concerns to consider in your situation.

+- **Ingress and external exposure.** The services provided by Planetary include **no authentication or authorization at all and will accept and execute unauthenticated requests if you do not take action to secure them further**.
+It is imperitive that you restrict these services using external authentication and authorization mechanisms.
+Further, we encourage you to review any Services or Ingress resources included in the chart to confirm they are exposed only as needed.
+Ensure TLS termination, authentication, authorization, and rate-limiting are configured according to your policies, and integrate the service with a web application firewall.
+- **RBAC permissions.** We've scoped roles and bindings according to what we believe to be least-privilege access.
+Review these to ensure they align with your internal access control policies and compliance standards.
+- **Pod security contexts.** We’ve configured workloads to run as non-root and use read-only file systems where possible.
+These measures help limit container privileges and reduce the attack surface.
+Confirm these settings meet your container hardening requirements for all deployments and containers.
+- **Network policies.** We include policies to restrict pod-to-pod ingress and egress traffic, balancing security with ease of configuration.
+Validate that these meet your segmentation, isolation, and ingress/egress control goals.
+- **Secrets management.** We've defined Kubernetes Secrets where needed and structured their use for secure injection.
+Verify these secrets meet your standards for confidentiality, access control, and rotation.
+- **Credentials.** This chart does not provide default passwords or API keys.
+You must set secure, unique credentials for all components before deployment.
+- **Resource limits and requests.** We've set default CPU and memory constraints to encourage efficient scheduling and prevent resource exhaustion.
+  Adjust these for your expected workloads.
+- **Container images and supply chain security.** We use version-pinned images from known registries.
+Review these to ensure they come from sources you trust, are vulnerability-scanned, and, where appropriate, have verified signatures.
+- **Monitoring, logging, and alerting.** Implement robust observability for timely incident detection and response.
+Configure logging to avoid exposing sensitive information, and ensure log retention complies with your policies.
+- **Automated compliance scanning.** Use automated Kubernetes security scanners to verify compliance with your organizational policies.
+- **Upgrades and patch management.** Keep Planetary and its dependencies up-to-date.
+We may publish chart updates in response to vulnerabilities, but you are responsible for monitoring for published updates and applying them promptly.
+- **Cluster environment assumptions.** This chart assumes it is deployed into a hardened Kubernetes cluster (e.g., restricted API server access, encrypted etcd, secure CSI drivers).
+Ensure your cluster meets these prerequisites.
+- **Backups and disaster recovery.** If Planetary stores persistent state in your environment, implement a tested backup and restore process.

+We recommend regularly auditing your deployment to ensure continued security and operational integrity.
+Default settings may not be sufficient for all use cases—review and customize configurations as appropriate for your environment.

 ### Architecture

 Planetary is made up of five components: